jmngshi0106-wq/keep-releases/docs/pricing.md

   - the exact output (verbatim)
 - **Never** paste secrets in a public issue.

 That’s it.
-This page exists so a stranger can understand **how to pay + what they receive** quickly.
+This page exists so a potential customer can understand **how to pay + what they receive** quickly.